-- In 2010, about 8.5% (163,500) of the county's total population of 1,931,200 lived in the Rural Area, Resource Lands, and Rural Cities. - However, only 3% (34,400) of the total 1.1 million jobs in the county are located within the Rural Area, Resource Lands, and Rural Cities (2008 data). - About two-thirds of the rural jobs (62%) are located in the rural unincorporated area, with the remaining one-third (38%) located in the Rural Cities. - The Service Sector, which caters to both rural households and businesses, comprises 34% of rural employment. - The more traditional Construction and Resources sector, including agriculture, forestry, fishing, hunting, and mining, accounts for 20% of rural jobs. - Farming in King County is changing in response to increased demand by urban residents to purchase locally grown foods.
+- In ((2010)) 2014, about ((8.5)) 8.3% (((163,500)) 168,000) of the county's total population of ((1,931,200)) 2,017,300 lived in the Rural Area, Resource Lands, and ((Rural Cities)) Cities in the Rural Area. - However, only ((3)) 2.7% (((34,400)) 34,200) of the total ((1.1)) 1.2 million jobs in the county are located within the Rural Area, Resource Lands, and ((Rural Cities)) Cities in the Rural Area (2008 data). - About ((two-thirds)) sixty percent of the rural jobs (((62%)) 20,400) are located in the rural unincorporated area, with the ((remaining one third)) remainder (((38%))) located in the ((Rural Cities)) Cities in the Rural Area, especially in Enumclaw, North Bend and Snoqualmie. - The Service Sector, which caters to both rural households and businesses, comprises 34% of rural employment. - The ((more traditional)) Construction and Resources sector, including agriculture, forestry, fishing, hunting, and mining, accounts for ((20)) 16% of rural jobs. - Farming in King County is changing in response to increased demand by urban residents to purchase locally grown foods.
 Farms are becoming smaller with increased crop diversity.
-In 2007 there were 1,790 farms in the county, with an average farm size of 28 acres.
-Farm acreage increased 18% from less than 42,000 acres in 2002 to 49,000 acres in 2007.
-Farm product sales totaled over \$127 million in 2007. - Sales at county farmers' markets in 2006 generated over \$25 million in direct sales to Washington farmers. - The timber industry is also experiencing profound changes as larger companies have left the county and, in many cases, sold off timber lands for large acreage residential development.
-Between 2000 and 2002, the county saw a 35% decline in timber harvest to 91,000 board feet processed. - The equestrian industry plays a role in the rural economy.
+In ((2007)) 2012 there were ((1,790)) 1,837 farms in the county, with an average farm size of ((28)) 25 acres. ((Farm acreage increased 18% from less than 42,000 acres in 2002 to 49,000 acres in 2007.
+Farm product sales totaled over \$127 million in 2007)) According to the 2012 United States Agricultural Census, farm acreage decreased slightly from 49,000 acres in 2007 to 48,000 acres in 2012.
+Farm product sales nearly \$120 million in 2012. - Sales at county farmers' markets in ((2006)) 2014 generated over ((\$25)) \$35 million in direct sales ((to)) for Washington farmers. - ((The timber industry is also experiencing profound changes as larger companies have left the county and, in many cases, sold off timber lands for large acreage residential development.
+Between 2000 and 2002, the county saw a 35% decline in timber harvest to 91,000 board feet processed)) The timber industry experienced wide fluctuations in timber harvest volumes between 2004 and 2014 in response to economic conditions.
+During that period King County saw an overall 23% decline in timber harvest volume on private and public lands from 138 million board feet to 106 million board feet, while the value of that timber rose 11% from \$34 million in 2004 to \$37.8 million in 2014, according to the Washington State Department of Revenue.

+• The equestrian industry plays a role in the rural economy.
 In 2005, there were about 3,200 persons directly employed in the equestrian industry and 945 persons employed in jobs related to the industry countywide.
 Additionally, equestrian industry sales totaled \$227 million based on 2005 numbers, which included direct, indirect, and induced sales.

-C. General Economic Development Policies
+((€)) B. General Economic Development Policies

-King County partners with businesses, economic development organizations, and other jurisdictions in efforts to grow our economy to ensure the elements for a prosperous and successful economy are provided.
+King County partners with businesses, economic development organizations, and other jurisdictions in efforts to grow ((our)) the economy to ensure the elements for a prosperous and successful economy are provided.
 The county also provides infrastructure, business, and workforce development products and services as part of its regional responsibilities; and it makes many other contributions to sustain the quality of life that makes the region a desirable place to live and work.
+In its economic development efforts, equity and equality are important factors in promoting a prosperous and successful economy and sustaining the quality of life.
+King County is committed to promoting equity and equality in all policies and integrates these as factors into decision and policy-making efforts.
 General King County economic development policies include: